-Her most recent senior leadership role was as Vice Principal at The City Academy, Hackney, where she led on teaching and learning.
-Before that she was Assistant Headteacher at Elizabeth Garrett Anderson School where responsibilities included pastoral structures, whole school literacy and numeracy, and intervention strategies.
+Before leading The Swan, her most recent senior leadership role was as Vice Principal at The City Academy, Hackney, where she led on teaching and learning.
+Before that she was Assistant Headteacher at Elizabeth Garrett Anderson School where responsibilities included pastoral structures, whole-school literacy and numeracy, and intervention strategies.

 Kay read geography at Christ Church, Oxford.

-James MacNaughton is a maths teacher and Tottenham supporter who is currently assistant head at Cardinal Pole Catholic School in Hackney.
-The 29-year-old is familiar with Oxford, having studied philosophy, politics and economics (PPE) at St Catherine’s College between 2007 and 2010.
+James MacNaughton is a maths teacher and Tottenham supporter who was previously assistant headteacher at Cardinal Pole Catholic School in Hackney.
+James studied philosophy, politics and economics (PPE) at St Catherine’s College between 2007 and 2010.

 James, who completed an MA in leadership in 2016, said he was attracted to The Swan role because of “the amazing challenge of starting a new school from scratch and making sure it is world class”.

-Mike is a PE teacher who is currently a senior member of staff at Wheatley Park.
+Mike is a PE teacher who was previously a senior member of staff at Wheatley Park School.
 He studied in Chichester.
 His big passions are his family and cricket.
 He says of The Swan: “It has a truly amazing vision and I am 100% behind believing that all young people can be successful.
 The opportunity to build from the ground up is also a rare opportunity.
 I am so excited to see the school grow over the coming years.”

 John is a maths and computer science teacher who studied at Southampton.